AmariNunn/xxx/replit.md

 - **Appointment Booking**: AI agents can check availability and book appointments via Cal.com.
 - **Context-Aware AI**: All agents automatically know the current date via `{{system__time}}`, collect customer timezones, and receive customer-specific data via dynamic variables for personalized conversations.
 - **PDF Report Generation**: Dual PDF system with server-side generation using pdfkit. **General Report**: Fast download with call statistics, priority callbacks, and full transcripts (no AI processing). **AI-Enhanced Report**: Includes all chat analysis insights plus transcripts.
 Transcripts pulled directly from Supabase for security (not sent to AI).
 No hard limits on transcript count - all calls included.
+- **Website Scraping**: Intelligent web scraper that handles both static HTML and JavaScript-rendered sites (React, Vue, Angular SPAs).
+Uses fast fetch for static sites and Puppeteer headless browser for JavaScript-rendered content.
+Automatically detects SPAs by checking for minimal body content + root div indicators.
+Content is scraped when users add links and automatically injected into AI agent prompts for business context awareness.

 ### System Design Choices
 - **Multi-tenant Architecture**: Integrations use per-user API credentials stored in Supabase; no environment variable fallbacks for sensitive data.